Matt-Chang/YoutubeAPI/README.md

 # YoutubeAPI

-I used pandas to pull all the data of my favorite youtuber, Ken Jee, from YoutubeAPI.
-And store the data in AWS  RDS pgadmin data base.
+I used pandas to pull all the data of my favorite YouTuber, Ken Jee, from YoutubeAPI.
+And store the data in the AWS  RDS pgadmin database.